 In vitro analyses

 The antifungal activity of Chit and its derivatives is usually expressed by the ability to prevent spore germination and to temporarily inhibit fungi growth.
 As to whether chitosan possesses fungistatic or fungicidal properties, the literature reports it to be dependent on several physical-chemical factors (Qiu et al., 2014).
 There is evidence that Chit has fungistatic rather than fungicidal activity against most of the fungi species (Barka et al., 2004).
 Our results from an in vitro assay showed that, in gel form, concentrations lower than 2.0 gL-1 were not effective in reducing the fungal growth, i.e., the tested strains were not sensitive to the medium with low contents of Chit and TMC.
-This would indicate that the presence of dissolved polymers, as higher than 2.0 gL-1, is necessary to achieve a satisfactory response.
+This would indicate that the presence of dissolved polymers, as higher than 2.0 gl-1, is necessary to achieve a satisfactory response.

 These results should be taken with some caution due to lack of previously reported literature.
 There is generally an absence of numerical data concerning determination of MIC for polyelectrolytes like Chit and its derivatives.
 Additionally, the analytical antifungal essays are largely randomized and do not follow a standardized procedure with regards to fungi strains, culture medium, pH, incubation temperature or polymer characteristics such as molar weight, purity or degree of acetylation.
 Experimental conditions are therefore difficult to verify or replicate (Llop et al., 2000; Balouiri et al., 2016).

 Despite this uncertainty, it is possible to find some numerical values relating to the activity of different types of chitosans against certain fungi.
-For example, Tsai et al. (2002) reported the same value i.e. MIC’s > 2.0 gL-1 when assaying commercial Chit against fungi from Aspergillus family.
-Similar values (1.0‒2.0 gL-1) were also reported by Li et al. (2008) and Souza et al. (2013), who presented the MIC of 4.0 gL-1 against A. flavus in similar analysis.
-Conversely, Santos et al. (2012) described the necessity of 10 gL-1 of Chit to overcome one resistant strain of A. flavus and Lopes (2013) cited values as high as 13 gL-1 for MIC of Chit on A. flavus.
+For example, Tsai et al. (2002) reported the same value i.e. MIC’s > 2.0 gl-1 when assaying commercial Chit against fungi from Aspergillus family.
+Similar values (1.0‒2.0 gl-1) were also reported by Li et al. (2008) and Souza et al. (2013), who presented the MIC of 4.0 gl-1 against A. flavus in similar analysis.
+Conversely, Santos et al. (2012) described the necessity of 10 gl-1 of Chit to overcome one resistant strain of A. flavus and Lopes (2013) cited values as high as 13 gl-1 for MIC of Chit on A. flavus.

 The activity of quaternized Chit derivatives is much less reported than the activity of the mother polymer Chit, with little numerical information available.
 TMC, however, is generally described as more effective than Chit against various fungi strains (Sajomsang et al., 2012).